DecisiveAI/staging-mdai-docs-v2/content/docs/installation/_index.md

   {{< tab >}}

-    <p class="mdai-description-text">To automatically install the latest version of MDAI, use the `mdai-kind.sh` script available in the root directory of the [mdai-labs GitHub repo](https://github.com/DecisiveAI/mdai-labs) that you cloned.
-Make sure the script is executable:</p>
+    To automatically install the latest version of MDAI, use the `mdai-kind.sh` script available in the root directory of the [mdai-labs GitHub repo](https://github.com/DecisiveAI/mdai-labs) that you cloned.
+Make sure the script is executable>

     ```bash
     chmod +x mdai-kind.sh
     ```

-    <p class="mdai-description-text">Run the script to install your local MDAI cluster:</p>
+    Run the script to install your local MDAI cluster:

     ```bash
     ./mdai-kind.sh install